Easy Fresh Octopus Salad (Ensalada de Pulpo)

 How to Make Octopus Salad

-Prepare the Salad Ingredients: While the octopus is cooling, dice the tomato and cucumber, slice the red and green onions, and finely chop the parsley.
+2. While the octopus cools, dice the tomato and cucumber, slice the red and green onions, and chop the parsley.

-Season and Serve: Season the salad to taste with additional salt, if needed.
-Garnish with chopped parsley and serve chilled or at room temperature.
+4. Season with a little extra salt if needed, top with parsley, and serve chilled or at room temperature.

 What Does Octopus Taste Like?